EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 👌 Others many controls and features have been added 👌

-## PROCEDURE
+## WORKFLOW

-1. **Initialization :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...)
+1. **Initialization :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...).

-2. **Validation Loop :** Iterates through the defined repository list
+2. **Validation Loop :** Iterates through the defined repository list.

 - Integrity Check : verifies the folder exists and is a valid Git repository
 - Security Check : ensures the local origin remote matches the expected GitHub URL